Thursday, April 25, 2013

 Grandmother (part III)

 We drove to St. Simons Friday night.
-Joann called and asked what memories I had of Grandmother because she was putting together what she wanted to say.
-Dad wanted her to speak during Grandmother’s memorial service.
+Joann called and asked what memories I had of Grandmother because Dad wanted her to speak during Grandmother’s memorial service.

-My recent memories are of my kids’ playing cards with her, such as "Go Fish," "War," and others.
-They had looked forward to spending special time with her.
+I remember my kids’ playing cards with her, like “Go Fish,” “War,” and others.
+They looked forward to spending special time with her.

-I got up early Saturday morning and went to the beach to take pictures.
-I took a few while thinking of Grandmother.
-It is hard to believe she is not here anymore.
+I woke up early Saturday morning and went to the beach to take pictures.
+I took a few photos while thinking of Grandmother.
+It’s hard to believe she is not here.

 Thursday, April 11, 2013